qVector/IntegerManipulations/README.md

 # IntegerManipulations
-Calculation of days, hours, minutes and seconds in all amount seconds.
+Converter of seconds to whole days, hours, minutes and rest of seconds.